am-dev-75/retriva-local-containerized-deployment/README.md

 ## Notes

-- This is a local development deployment, not the milestone #1 sandbox.
+- This is a local development deployment.
 - Ports are bound to localhost where convenient, but Qdrant/Core/Gateway/WebUI are exposed on host ports for debugging.
 - Do not use this unchanged in production.
 - The Compose file intentionally uses `build:` for Retriva services, so it expects local repositories with Dockerfiles.

+## Licensing

+This project, including all source code, agentic specifications, and documentation, is licensed under the Apache License 2.0.
+See the LICENSE file for details.